baladithyab/ai-on-eks/website/docs/blueprints/inference/GPUs/nvidia-dynamo.md

 kind: DynamoGraphDeployment
 metadata:
   name: my-deployment              # Unique name for this deployment
-  namespace: dynamo-cloud           # Must be dynamo-cloud
+  namespace: dynamo           # Must be dynamo
 spec:
   services:                         # Define all services in the graph
     Frontend:                       # Frontend service (required)